geothm/spring-fundamentals/src/main/resources/exercises.md

 Create SpringBean9 where SpringBean7 will be injected via Setter Injection

 3. Create SpringBean10 and print a message inside the constructor, with scope prototype and inject into SpringBean8 And SpringBean9

+4. Remove annotation from SpringBean7 and inject dependency with required=true

+5. Create BeanInterface interface with a method interfaceMethod() which will be implemented by ImplementationBean1, ImplementationBean2, ImplementationBean3. - implement interfaceMethod() to print a different message Create DelegatorBean which will inject a List of BeanInterface and call interfaceMethod() on each of them.